QubesOS/qubes-doc/debugging/automated-tests.md

     MODULE+"/"+CLASS+"/"+FUNCTION.
 MODULE should omit initial "qubes.tests.".
     Example: basic/TC_00_Basic/test_000_create

-For example to run only tests for fedora-21 template, you can use `-l` option, then filter the list:
+For instance, to run only the tests for the fedora-21 template, you can use the `-l` option, then filter the list:

     [user@dom0 ~]$ python -m qubes.tests.run -l | grep fedora-21
     network/VmNetworking_fedora-21/test_000_simple_networking